 What is HSTS Certificate and How to Enable It?

-In this article, you will learn know what is HSTS certificate, how to implement HSTS and a step-by-step guide know on how HSTS stops SSL stripping attacks.
+In this article, you will learn what an HSTS certificate is, how to implement HSTS, and a step-by-step guide on how HSTS stops SSL stripping attacks.

 Gone are the days when only an https:// connection was enough to secure your website and provide confidence in your security to your customers.
 Today, hackers have found vulnerabilities in SSL connections, such as the infamous 301 redirect that lets them destroy the safety of an SSL connection.

 This may make you feel unsafe the next time you try banking online, but fortunately, we have invented a solution.
 HSTS connections are even more secure than basic HTTP connections for several reasons.
-Before we dive deeper into this topic, we’ll go over the basics of how standard HTTPS kept you secure.
+Before diving deeper into this topic, we’ll review the basics of how standard HTTPS kept you secure.

 What is HSTS Certificate Encryption?